 How do I submit my thesis?

-Students can submit their thesis electronically as a single PDF together with a completed Certification for Thesis Examination form by email to the Adelaide Graduate Centre.
+Students should submit their thesis electronically as a single PDF together with a completed Certification for Thesis Examination form by email to the Adelaide Graduate Centre.
 If your thesis is too large to email, please use the University’s preferred file sharing software, Box, to create a link for us to download your file (instructions on using Box are available).

 Note that students submitting a thesis with music need to submit one electronic copy of exegesis as a PDF and copies of any music files along with an index, and students submitting a thesis with creative work should submit the exegesis and creative work as 2 separate PDF files.
 Examinations will be conducted as normal although delays due to COVID-19 are expected.
 Any queries regarding thesis submission should be emailed to the Adelaide Graduate Centre.

 Are thesis examinations affected by COVID-19?

 Although all thesis submissions are now by email, there has been little change to how the Adelaide Graduate Centre Team are managing examinations.
 It is possible that some examinations may be delayed due to examiner availability during this time given academics all around the world have had to transition to teaching online as well as managing associated changes to their research.
 The Team track all examinations carefully and are in regular contact with examiners to ensure that examination outcomes are provided to students as soon as possible.